Dervish movement (Somali): Religion

 The Dervishes had a local religious strand that of the religious teacher Kudquran, and that derived from a Sudanese preacher, the sect Salahiyya, was according to an 1899 letter by James Hayes Sadler established 12 years prior, thus in 1887.
-In their specific sect, they taught life sobriety and abstemiousness and teetotalism and nephalism pertaining to mind-altering substances.
+In their specific sect, they taught life sobriety in food and drink and abstaining from mind-altering substances.
 This sect was espoused until 1910 when its founder in Mecca denounced the Dervish via a letter.
 Nonetheless, some authors trivialized the role of religion: out of the twenty-seven forts built by the Dervish, not a single one of them had a mosque constructed within them, which according to one colonial official placed doubt that there was a religious impulse behind Dervish statehood.
 The general consul of the Somali Coast Protectorate based in Berbera downplayed the role of antagonism to Christian missionaries to the Dervish that "originated in the Dolbahanta":

 Douglas Jardine likewise deemphasized a religious role, rather attributing Dervish motives to "avarice" and them considering tribal confrontations as a "national sport".
 Hasan left the urban settlement and moved to preach in the countryside.
 His influence spread in the rural parts and many elders, as well as youth, became his followers.
 Hasan converted the influenced youth from different clans into a Muslim brotherhood, rallying to protect Islam from the influence of the Christian missionaries.
 Hassan stated the "British infidels have destroyed our [Islamic] religion and made our children their children".
 These formed the Hasan's armed resistance group to confront the colonial powers, and came to be known as Dervishes or Daraawiish, states Said M. Mohamed.